feralhotdog/MP2/README.md

  - Make utility for tracking CPU Time?
  - Make utility for tracking memory usage.
  - Run base level calculations
  - Libraries for ML utilized to parallelize tensor math.
-(To Do)
  - Reimplementation of code in Bend language (To do)
  - Format memory to read only pertinent integrals as needed (To Do)